 If you've got a eCommerce site that also contains downloadable PDFs with the exact same product information as what's shown on product detail pages, you'll often find that Google has decided to canonicalize the PDFs to the product detail pages.

 You've got your hands full with the competition.
 Find all the duplicate content on your site, and start fixing right away!

 Should these pages even exist?
 If the answer to this is no, simply remove these pages and return a HTTP status code 410.

 If these pages have a purpose, then ask yourself whether they carry any value:

 - If yes, then canonicalize them to the preferred version of the URL.
 Need some inspiration where to canonicalize to?
-See which URL Google finds most relevant using the URL Inspection tool.
-If Google’s listing PDF files for your site, canonicalize them through the HTTP header.
+See which URL Google finds most relevant using the (opens in a new tab).
+If Google's listing PDF files for your site, canonicalize them through the HTTP header.